Foester/screenrecorderextension/README.md

 To start recording content from two screens, follow these steps:

 Click on the extension icon situated in the top right corner of the browser.

 Press the "Start Recording" button to initiate screen recording.
-Two extension tabs will open, each pinned and without titles, representing the two screens available for recording.

 Select the desired content on both screens that you wish to capture.

 To stop the recording, click on the "Stop Sharing" button.

 Problem Statement